 Marty’s Invisible Worlds

-It was then the turn of nationally acclaimed historian, Miranda Kaufmann who captivated everybody with the background to her book Black Tudors: Three Untold Stories while, on Thursday 30th April, the Carnival linked up with the One Show’s resident scientist Marty Jopson for his Invisible Worlds show, Microminute – broadcast live from his kitchen and definitely going that extra mile by putting his own blood under the microscope!
+It was then the turn of nationally acclaimed historian, Miranda Kaufmann who captivated everybody with the background to her book Black Tudors; Three Untold Stories.
+On Thursday 30th April, the Carnival linked up with the One Show’s resident scientist Marty Jopson for his Invisible Worlds show.
+Microminute – broadcast live from his kitchen and definitely going that extra mile by putting his own blood under the microscope!

 The final couple of evenings saw more wonderful performances: the first from Paula Brackston, telling the astonishing story of nurse Kate Marsden in the 1890s, featured in her latest book, God’s Children.
 The second from rising poetry star Lara Edwards and the third from Halima Khatun, chatting about the background to her debut novel, The Secret Diary of an Arranged Marriage.

 In total, the shows had almost 4,000 “views” and attracted audience members from as far away as Arizona, USA – a fan of one of the authors.
 Remarkable.
 Click here to view the events – Wrexham Carnival of Words Facebook page.
 The organisers are so happy with the results, they promise to bring us still more virtual events through the year.

 Yes, the Carnival will be back in full swing next year and we’ll keep you posted as the 2021 programme starts to take shape.